hotting45/engr3/README.md

 ### Reflection
-I quite enjoyed getting to experiment with this new coding languge . the challenges where figuiring out how to translate the things i new over into this whole new coding langauge.
+I quite enjoyed getting to experiment with this new coding language. the challenge where figuring out how to translate the things I new over into this whole new coding language.

-## NextAssignment
-Distance_sensor
 ### Description & Code
+# Distance_sensor
+# henry
+# Color on neo pixel will change based on distance
 Get a distance sensor too change the color of the Neopixel based on distance
 * **The symptoms:** Code wouldnt read a certain file
 * **The problem :** that file wasnt where it needed to be